Park Hill Elementary FAQS

 What is the attendance policy?

 In order for students to receive the full benefit of their Park Hill education, daily attendance is the first and most important step.
 The school calendar is published and distributed before the commencement of the school year and parents are asked to schedule any travel within the dates that classes are not in session.
 Park Hill has an attendance and tardy policy in accordance with the Colorado School Attendance Law and Denver Public Schools’ “Denver Plan.”
 These guidelines allow for roughly 10 absences during the course of a school year.
-Every month the school social worker reviews student attendance and sends letters to parents for those students whose absences are excessive.
-The definition of “excessive” changes throughout the school year based on the number of school days but parents can expect to receive the first communication after 5 absences or 5 tardies.
+Every month the school psychologist reviews student attendance and sends letters to parents for those students whose absences are excessive.
+The definition of “excessive” changes throughout the school year based on the number of school days but parents can expect to receive the first communication after 5 absences or 5 unexcused tardies.

 How do I report an absence